-The present volume can also serve as a temporary substitute for a comprehensive treatment of the philosophy of mathematics.1 This is possible because, during the period in which these articles were published, my views on the relevant questions have changed almost exclusively in response to new insights gained from research in the foundations of mathematics.
+The present volume can also serve as a temporary substitute for a comprehensive treatment of the philosophy of mathematics.
+This is possible because, during the period in which these articles were published, my views on the relevant questions have changed almost exclusively in response to new insights gained from research in the foundations of mathematics.

-The collection of these various essays should provide the reader with an adequate characterization of my views on mathematics.
+This collection of various essays should provide the reader with an adequate characterization of my views on mathematics.

-$^{^1\}mathrm{A}$ monograph on this topic, to be published by Duncker & Humblot, has long been planned but is still not done.
+&lt;sup>1A monograph on this topic, to be published by Dunker & Humbolt, has long been planned but has not yet been written.